JezuzStardust/blender-svg-parser/index.md

 ## Comparisons
 ![tiger.svg comparison](/figures/tiger-render-eevee.png)
 Left: File imported with standard SVG importer.
 Right: Imported with this plugin.
 Each new curve is automatically offset slightly in the z-direction.
 This simulates the drawing order of the SVG file.
+The figure above is rendered with Eevee.
 Original SVG-file: [tiger.svg](https://commons.wikimedia.org/wiki/File:Ghostscript_Tiger.svg)

 ## Current status